GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/README.md

 1. Minute 22 of Episode One, at the Zero Hour "00:00:00:00" countdown.
 Carol is boozing at a Public House.

 2. Helen tells Carol about Jame Joyce's Finnegans Wake book.
-Graduate school experience with 1923 book "Finn's Hotel".
+Graduate school experience with year 1923 book "Finn's Hotel".

 3. Helen falls backwards on her head and dies like Tim Finnegan does, a cracked skull.
 Look at the eyes of Helen dark from internal bleeding.